-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology Cosmetology - Full Time (35 hour Schedule) 43 Weeks 48 Weeks Cosmetology - Part Time (20 hour schedule) 75 Weeks 84 Weeks Advanced Cosmetology Advanced Cosmetology - Full Time 9 Weeks 10 Weeks Advanced Cosmetology - Part Time 15 Weeks 17 Weeks may be terminated from the program.
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology Cosmetology - Full Time (35 Hour Schedule) 43 Weeks 48 Weeks Cosmetology - Part Time (20 Hour schedule) 75 Weeks 84 Weeks Advanced Cosmetology Advanced Cosmetology - Full Time (35 Hour Schedule) 9 Weeks 10 Weeks Advanced Cosmetology - Part Time (20 Hour schedule) 15 Weeks 17 Weeks Esthetics Esthetics - Full Time (35 Hour Schedule) 18 Weeks 20 Weeks Esthetics - Part Time (20 Hour schedule) 30 Weeks 34 Weeks

+The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 111.11% of the scheduled contracted hours.
+If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
 Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.